frequently asked questions about online therapy

 -

 I know limited availability can feel discouraging, and I want to acknowledge the reality that many people seeking therapy face financial barriers.
-Offering a few lower-fee spots is one way I work within my capacity to extend access, even though it cannot meet all needs.
+Offering a few lower-fee spots is one way I work within my capacity to extend access, even though it can't meet all needs.